Skip to main content

 About this Course

 Insomnia can occur as an acute, recurrent or chronic problem.
-Chronic insomnia often occurs with comorbid medical or psychiatric illness (e.g. depression).
-Cognitive behavioural therapies are often successful in treating insomnia and comorbid conditions also need to be addressed.
-In some situations, both non-pharmacological and pharmacological strategies are required to manage insomnia.
+Chronic insomnia often occurs with comorbid medical or psychiatric illness (e.g. obstructive sleep apnoea or depression).

 Acknowledgements